 There is also one more requirement that is important for U.S. residents and citizens: You must keep an accurate record of all transactions conducted while in Cuba.
 However, the good news is that because Ker & Downey tour programs are relatively inclusive, you will only need to record those times when you spend money outside of the tour.
 Please note that you must maintain these records for five years.
 They may also be subject to review by U.S. Treasury Department or Customs when re-entering the United States.
 You will simply need to retain your Ker & Downey itinerary booklet and a Cuba travel expense log.

 How do I get to Cuba?
 Do I need a visa?

-Many commercial US airlines offer daily service to Havana and other cities throughout the country.
+Many commercial U.S. airlines offer daily non-stop service from South Florida to Havana.
 Regarding visas, there is no formal visa process required to enter Cuba.
 However, you will have to purchase a tourist card from your airline prior to entering the country.
 Pay close attention to each airline’s policy on the tourist cards.
 Most require pre-purchase while others will allow you to purchase your tourist card at the gate.
 Your Ker & Downey designer and our air department can help you navigate this policy.

 Is Cuba safe?